ankit242509/project-mobile/README.md

 - Feature branches are created from `develop`
 - PRs are merged into `develop`
 - `main` is updated only via release PRs

+## Environment Variables
+- Backend secrets are stored in `.env` (not committed)
+- CI/CD secrets are stored in GitHub Actions Secrets
+- Mobile environment configs are stored in Angular environment files